 Helpful information for visitors, farmers and agricultural supporters.

 Agritourism helps people explore farming and agriculture.
 It takes many forms, from farm visits, tours, and local shopping, to cultural, recreational, and learning experiences.
 It generates additional farm income and enhances connections between agriculture and the broader community.
 For example, on-farm tours help visitors learn how farms grow crops and farm animals.
 Farm tours show how farm products are made.
-It's important to support Maine farmers year-round, not only to learn more about the availability of quality Maine farm products but also to create memorable experiences!
+It's important to support Maine farmers year-round to learn more about the availability of quality Maine farm products and create memorable experiences!

 Highlights of great Maine agritourism experiences include: